Scaly Leg Mites in Chickens: Cause, Treatment and Prevention

 It’s just that they’re very small.
 They’re so tiny that they can be just 0.5 millimeters small, hardly visible.
 Larger scaly leg mites can grow up to 25 millimeters.

-They’re round in shape with four stubby legs close to their head-like extension that’s actually its retractable feeding appendage.
+They’re round in shape with four stubby legs close to their head-like extension that’s actually their retractable feeding appendage.
 They don’t seem to have eyes or a brain.
-But just like many of its relatives, the Scaly Leg Mite is a parasite, engaged wholly in the activity of feeding.
+But just like many of its relatives, the Scaly Leg Mite is a parasite engaged wholly in feeding.

 What are Scaly Leg Mites

-The Scaly Leg Mite lays eggs, typically under the scales and tissues of bird legs such as the chicken.
+The Scaly Leg Mite lays eggs, typically under the scales and tissues of bird legs such as the chicken’s.
 It’s the very place where these mites thrive.
-These eggs are laid by female mites and take about two weeks to hatch where they start out as larvae.
+Female mites lay these eggs and take about two weeks to hatch, where they start out as larvae.
 After a few numbers of molting, they become nymphs.
 And with a few more molting, they become adults.

 These parasites have very short lifespans compared to their arachnid relatives.
 Their entire life cycle lasts from 10 to 14 days.

-Their primary means of dispersal is through their contact and movement of their favored host, which typically include chickens, turkeys, passerines like finches, canaries, sparrows and the psittacines such as parrots, parakeets and budgerigars.
-They are known to also affect woodpeckers, ducks, geese and swans.
-Raptors like the hawks get them too.
+Their primary means of dispersal is through their contact and movement of their favored host, which typically includes chickens, turkeys, passerines like finches, canaries, sparrows, and the psittacines such as parrots, parakeets, and budgerigars.
+They are known to also affect woodpeckers, ducks, geese, and swans.
+Raptors, like the Hawks, get them too.

-While they’re primarily found under the scales of bird’s legs, the comb and the wattle, some related specie of the Scaly Leg Mite even feeds on the feather follicles which cause balding.
+While they’re primarily found under the scales of the bird’s legs, the comb, and the wattle, some related specie of the Scaly Leg Mite even feeds on the feather follicles, which cause balding.
 Their primary means of transmission is by prolonged direct contact when birds socialize.

-This is particularly so when the parent birds inadvertently infect their young.
-The mite seems to also get into the surfaces and crevices of any bird’s habitation, prompting chicken growers to sanitize the coop.
+It’s particularly so when the parent birds inadvertently infect their young.
+The mite also gets into the surfaces and crevices of any bird’s habitation, prompting chicken growers to sanitize the coop.
 They are highly contagious.

 Effects of Scaly Leg Mites

-Once the Scaly Leg Mites crawl in between the scales of a chicken’s legs, they burrow themselves deeper, eating their way through the tissues underneath while slowly tunneling their way around.
-The life cycle for the scaly leg mites begin.
+Once the Scaly Leg Mites crawl between the scales of a chicken’s legs, they burrow themselves deeper, eating their way through the tissues underneath while slowly tunneling their way around.
+The life cycle for the scaly leg mites begins.
 Soon they start laying their eggs.

 As these mites burrow and leave behind secretions.
-This along with their feeding irritate the tissues where these mites live.
+Along with their feeding, this irritates the tissues where these mites live.
 These, in turn, cause excessive growth of scales.
-These scaly lesions look crusty and scabby with whitish growths wherever they are infected.
+These scaly lesions look crusty and scabby, with whitish growths wherever they are infected.

 These growths themselves are not contagious.
 It’s the mites that are.
 Thankfully, these are not the specie of mites that pass on to humans.
 It’s perfectly alright to touch or handle them as you work on treating your birds.